 If the demands continue, we gradually give up more and more, the funnel and our lives becoming narrower and narrower.
 In the end we are left with just the stressors that drain our resources and nothing to restore us.

-Alongside the dwindling of life activities are the accumulating symptoms experienced as we become more and more exhausted.
+Alongside the dwindling of life activities are the accumulating symptoms we experience as we become more and more exhausted.

 Looking back I can see that over a six-month period, l slowly gave up nearly every activity that sustained me.

-Working 10-12 hour days with an hour’s drive each way, I was just about managing to cook myself a decent dinner before getting into bed to do it all again the next day.
+Working 10-12 hour days with up to a 90minute drive each way, I was just about managing to cook myself a decent dinner before getting into bed to do it all again the next day.

-I had neither access to restorative, well-being resources at work (no team with whom to share the load, I even took on part of another’s job when they left; no help to prioritise so attempted to do everything; no means to speed up recruitment, the vacancy was later gapped) nor time to recharge with my usual outside of work activities.
+I had neither access to restorative, resources at work (no support from manager to prioritise so attempted to do everything; no team with whom to share the load, I even took on part of another’s job when they left; no means to speed up recruitment, the vacancy was later gapped) nor time to recharge with my usual outside of work activities.

 I was so drained and numb I didn’t feel like it anyways.